+Historical Areas

-Historical Areas Fifty-one additions from 1973 through 1990, more than half the period's total, deal primarily with American history or prehistory.
-A third of these are military and Presidential sites; the remainder address themes less represented in the System.
+Seventy-eight additions from 1973 through 2004, more than half the period's total, deal primarily with American history.
+Twenty of these are military and Presidential sites.
+The great majority address themes that formerly received less attention in the System.

-The bicentennial of the American Revolution was a major focus of Service activity in the mid-1970s, and three of the new parks contributed to that observance.
-Boston National Historical Park, a mosaic of properties in public and private ownership, includes the Bunker Hill Monument, Dorchester Heights, Faneuil Hall, Old North Church, Old South Meeting House, and the Charlestown Navy Yard-berth for USS Constitution.
+The bicentennial of the American Revolution was a major focus of National Park Service activity in the mid-1970s, and three of the new parks contributed to that observance.
+Boston National Historical Park, a mosaic of properties in public and private ownership, includes the Bunker Hill Monument, Dorchester Heights, Faneuil Hall, Old North Church, Old South Meeting House, and the Charlestown Navy Yard-berth for the USS Constitution.
 Valley Forge, long a Pennsylvania state park, became a national historical park on the bicentennial date of July 4, 1976.
 Ninety Six National Historic Site, South Carolina, authorized the next month, was the scene of military action in 1781.